Will Smith Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals have a 4.48 team ERA that ranks 20th across all league pitching staffs.
+- The Nationals' 4.40 team ERA ranks 19th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender 66 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).
+- Nationals pitchers combine to rank 22nd in baseball in home runs surrendered (67 total, 1.2 per game).

-- Williams gets the start for the Nationals, his 11th of the season.
-He is 2-2 with a 4.32 ERA and 37 strikeouts in 50 2/3 innings pitched.
+- Irvin (1-2) takes the mound for the Nationals in his sixth start of the season.
+He's put together a 5.32 ERA in 22 2/3 innings pitched, with 19 strikeouts.

-- The right-hander last pitched on Wednesday against the San Diego Padres, when he went 5 2/3 innings, allowing three earned runs while giving up three hits.
+- His most recent appearance was on Thursday against the San Diego Padres, when the right-hander went four innings, surrendering two earned runs while allowing two hits.

-- The 31-year-old has amassed a 4.32 ERA and 6.7 strikeouts per nine innings across 10 games this season, while allowing a batting average of .254 to opposing hitters.
+- The 26-year-old has an ERA of 5.32, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.